poeck/react-spinning-number/README.md

 <img src="./example/example.gif" width="100%">

-# react-spinning-numbers 🎉
+# react-spinning-number 🎉

-Welcome to `react-spinning-numbers`!
+Welcome to `react-spinning-number`!
 If you're tired of boring static numbers in your react app, then get ready to spin things up—literally!
 This package adds some serious ✨ pizzazz ✨ to your numbers with smooth, eye-catching animations.

 ## Demo